Language transfer: Literacy development

 Language transfer is often referred to as cross-language transfer, the ability to use skills acquired in one language and to use those skills to facilitate learning of a new language.
 Cross-language transfer has been researched and analyzed by many scholars over the years, but the focus on cross-language transfer in literacy research expanded in the 1990s.
 It is a topic that has been gaining lots of interest from scholars due to the increasing number of bilingual and multilingual people, especially students, around the world.
 In the USA alone, English Language Learners (ELL) account for over 10% of the students enrolled in public schools.

 The linguistic interdependence hypothesis claims that language transfer can occur from L1 (first language) to L2 (second language), but there first must be a level of proficiency in L1 literacy skills for the skills to transfer over into L2.
 In other words, there must be some prior knowledge of literacy skills in L1 to assist with acquiring literacy skills in L2.
 The acquisition of L2 literacy skills can be facilitated and gained with greater ease by having more time, access, and experience with L1 literary skills.
 Over time, through formal exposure and practice with literacy skills, L2 learners have been able to catch up with their monolingual peers.
 However, literacy skills acquired in L2 can also be used to assist with literacy skills in L1 because cross-language transfer is bidirectional.

 Most studies have indicated that literacy cross-language transfer can occur regardless of the L1 and the L2 languages, but Chung et al. (2012) state that cross-language transfer is less likely to occur when the languages do not share similar orthography systems.
-For example, using literacy skills acquired in English may be accessed and used with more ease in Spanish because English and Spanish follow similar orthography (they use letters), whereas using literacy skills acquired in English to facilitate ease of learning Korean would be more difficult because those languages do not follow a similar orthography system (English uses the English alphabet, and Korean uses the Korean alphabet).
+For example, using literacy skills acquired in English may be accessed and used with more ease in Spanish because English and Spanish follow similar orthography (they both use alphabets based on Latin), whereas using literacy skills acquired in English to facilitate ease of learning Korean would be more difficult because those languages do not follow a similar orthography system (English uses the English alphabet, and Korean uses the Korean alphabet).

 Cross-language transfer can also occur with deaf bilinguals who use sign language and read written words.
 The sign language and oral/written language used in a region are separate languages; American Sign Language (ASL) and English, for example, are distinct languages.
 According to the National Institute on Deafness and Other Communications Disorders, "ASL is a language completely separate and distinct from English.
 It contains all the fundamental features of language, with its own rules for pronunciation, word formation, and word order".
 Because sign languages are considered to be their own language, most deaf people are considered to be bilingual because they speak in one language (sign language) and read in another (English, Spanish, Arabic, etc.).